tonywang3571/codingdemo/README.md

 # Coding Demo Practice
+git push to github
-git pull after github merge.
+then git pull form github to main will it work?